 Jason saw an ad in the classified.
 Sunrise Stain Glass Co. was looking for an artist who could execute designs in glass using a sand blaster.
 That was me.
 I was experienced in the hidden mysteries of stencil cutting and sandblasting because Jason and I apprenticed under my New Paltz Professor Robert Scheuler while he was creating the Tethys Project, a personal time capsule that would become his primary artistic endeavor for the rest of his life.
 Each side of each granite cube was incised by sandblasting with images.
 These blocks were to be placed in a chain circling the planet.
 Jason and I were Bob’s Florida fabricators.

 I went to my glass supplier for studio space.
-I was able to make an agreement with Tom, (son of Joe).
-I could use some space and an 8 foot x 8 foot table in the mirror shop, and in exchange I would sand blast his war memorabilia.
-Sherman tanks, army Jeeps, Horse drawn cannons, and troop carriers.
+I noticed that his glazier was sandblasting an army jeep with an inefficient siphon gun.
+I suggested to Tom that I would sandblast the rust and paint off his war memorabilia if I could use some space and an 8 foot x 8 foot table in the mirror shop.
+He agreed and Sherman tanks, army Jeeps, horse drawn cannons, and troop carriers became the focus of my industrial size sandblasting equipment.
 I was thrilled with this arrangement.
 I could immediately see the possibility of creating a unique sculptural art form using his factory cut glass and the expertise of his knowledgeable glaziers.
-By the second day, Tom had his newest tank, a troop carrier, delivered by an 18 wheel truck.
+By the second day, Tom had his newest tank, a troop carrier, delivered by an18 wheel truck.

 A deal is a deal.
 No matter how much I hated every hot boring exhausting minute of sandblasting war memorabilia, I could not walk away from this extra special studio space full of raw material and experts eager to share their hard won knowledge of manipulating glass.

 Our deal lasted 30 years.
 We both reaped the benefits.